-Since the creation of IRAs (Individual Retirement Accounts) back in the early 1970s, the IRS has always permitted an IRA to purchase, hold, or flip real estate.
+Did you know you can flip homes with your self-directed IRA funds?
+In fact, since the creation of the IRA (Individual Retirement Account) back in the early 1970s, the IRS has permitted IRA holders to use IRA funds to buy a house, hold it, or flip real estate.
 You can find this information on the IRS website.

 - Undeveloped land

 - Homes to flip

 You can do all of this and more, tax-free and without custodian consent (we’ll touch on the meaning of IRA custodians and custodian consent later).

 Flipping a Home is as Simple as Writing a Check

 When you’re a Self-Directed IRA owner, you have full authority and access to your retirement funds.
 This is called “checkbook control.”
 With checkbook control, you can engage in real estate transactions without custodian consent.
 This means you can use your IRA to buy a house, or flip homes as easily as writing a check.
 You have the authority to make all real estate investment decisions on behalf of your IRA.

 One of the best advantages of a checkbook control IRA is that when you wish to purchase a home with your self-directed IRA, you can make the purchase, pay for the improvements, and even sell/flip the property on your own without involving an IRA custodian.
 An IRA Custodian is a financial institution that stores your assets.
 You have to receive custodian consent in order to make any kind of investment.
 However, as a Self-Directed IRA owner, you have full control of investments.

 Of course, another advantage when you purchase real estate with a Self-Directed IRA is that all income and gains are tax-free until a distribution is taken.